Archive for 'legal standing' Category

 Are you facing foreclosure?
 When the bank comes knocking, threatening to take your home, it can feel like the end of the world.
 But let me tell you this: foreclosure is not the end of the road.
 Homeowners have rights.
 What are the best ways to stop a foreclosure?
 Let’s break it down in plain […]

-Why Legan Standing Matters and How MERS Fits In Disclaimer: This article is for educational purposes only.
-It is not legal advice.
-Consult with a licensed attorney in your jurisdiction before acting on anything contained herein.
-What Is Legal Standing?
-Legal standing refers to the right of a party to bring a lawsuit in court. […]
+Why Legal Standing Matters and How MERS Fits In What Is Legal Standing?
+Legal standing refers to the right of a party to bring a lawsuit in court.
+In foreclosure, this means the lender must prove they have the legal right to foreclose — either by owning the loan or by showing authority to act […]

 Once of the most common problems readers of our blog describe is trouble finding a foreclosure defense attorney to take their case.
 Not only take their case but even listen to them!
 In our experience this is a result of two main issues.
 1. Expertise We often say amongst our team here at livinglies that […]